Documentation Index

 Note

-To resolve server restart issues, you can attempt server recovery by entering single mode.
-For more information on how to run reboot in Single Mode, see Server recovery guide.
+To resolve server restart issues, you can attempt server recovery by entering the Single mode.
+For more information on how to run reboot in the Single mode, see Server recovery guide.

 2. Click the Server menu.

-3. Select the server to recover from the server image list, and then click the [Server connection console] button.
+3. Select the server to recover from the server list, and click [Server connection console].

-4. Select the previous version as the booting kernel from the grub booting page and reboot.
+4. Select the previous version as the booting kernel from the grub booting interface and reboot.

 kernel-update-kvm-ubuntu22_console01